-The software requires Windows 8 (all Editions) or Windows 10 (all Editions) operating systems.
+The software requires Windows 8.1 (all Editions), Windows 10 (all Editions) or Windows 11 (all Editions) operating systems.
 Application within the terms of this contract is not achieved without the use of one of these operating systems.
 Control of the program through a network management is not possible.